patosvi/alx-low_level_programming/0x04-more_functions_nested_loops/README.md

 6. The shortest distance between two points is a straight line:Write a function that draws a straight line in the terminal.
 7. I feel like I am diagonally parked in a parallel universe:Write a function that draws a diagonal line on the terminal.
-8. You are so much sunshine in every square inch
+8. You are so much sunshine in every square inch 100-prime_factor.c:  Write a program that finds and prints the largest prime factor of the number 612852475143, followed by a new line.